Premier League top scorers this season - who will win the 2019/20 Golden Boot?

 Premier League top scorers will resume the race for the 2019/20 Golden Boot – but who are the main contenders?

-Premier League top scorers are scrambling to add to their stat columns in the race for the 2019/20 Golden Boot as the season draws to a close.
+Premier League top scorers have one last shot and boosted their bids for the 2019/20 Golden Boot on the final day of the season.

-Lockdown presented star players with the chance to regroup and refocus ahead of the final run-in, and several big performers have seized the opportunity with both feet – and occasionally their head.

-It’s been another enthralling top scorer battle with some unexpected names climbing to the top of the charts following the intense batch of lockdown Premier League fixtures.
+Several of the top contenders have impressed during lockdown, with an impressively tight top 10 going into the final gameweek.

+Unexpected names have climbed into contention for the top honour following injury woes for regular candidates Sergio Aguero and Harry Kane.
+The intensity of the Premier League fixtures in recent weeks has led to a heightened sense of momentum, with three names in with a realistic chance of triumphing.

-Leicester City icon Jamie Vardy has led the pack for most of the season despite his team’s steady decline since the turn of the year, while Southampton hero Danny Ings has thrust his name into the spotlight with a terrific first campaign on the south coast.
+Leicester City may have declined in the second half of the campaign, but iconic striker Jamie Vardy has led the pack for most of the season with an impressive haul, just one shy of his title-winning haul in 2015/16.

+Southampton hero Danny Ings has thrust his name into the spotlight with a terrific first campaign on the south coast.
+He has consistently notched throughout the campaign and will hope for a final flourish.

-Arsenal striker Pierre-Emerick Aubameyang has not let the Gunners’ inconsistent season stop him from hitting the heights, but he has some work to do in the final week of the season if he is to retain his crown as the Premier League top scorer.
+Arsenal striker Pierre-Emerick Aubameyang has not let the Gunners’ inconsistent season stop him from hitting the heights, but he has some serious work to do in the final game of the season if he is to retain his crown as the Premier League top scorer.

 Aubameyang was part of an African trio – alongside Liverpool duo Sadio Mane and Mohamed Salah – that all finished last season on 22 goals.